 Launching Stable, Building for What Comes Next

-Constrained by timeline, focused on stability, a launch decision that created the foundation for lasting gains, including 30% faster page speeds and a 50% reduction in marketing execution time within six months.
+Working under a compressed timeline with limited resources, the priority was simple: get the platform stable.
+That focus produced real results, including 30% faster page speeds and a 50% reduction in marketing execution time within six months.

-An ownership transition in 2024 required a migration from Salesforce Commerce Cloud to Shopify on an aggressive timeline.
-The primary objective was simple: launch stable.
-As the lead UX designer, I evaluated and selected the Shopify theme architecture, standardized the site experience, and built the design systems that would give teams the autonomy to operate independently after launch.
+An ownership transition in 2024 included a platform migration on an aggressive timeline, with no room for missteps.
+The objective was survival: get the platform live and functioning.
+I evaluated and selected the theme foundation, standardized the site experience, and built the design systems that would give teams the autonomy to operate independently once the dust settled.

 • Role: